TheVoltageVikingRam/CadenceProficiency/Inverter/README.md

-This implements an inverter in Cadence Virtuoso using GPDK 90nm Technology.
+This implements a CMOS inverter in Cadence Virtuoso using GPDK 90nm Technology.

 Tools : Cadence Virtuoso